Reviews of the implementation of the capacity-building framework in developing countries

 developing and implementing capacity-building activities, such as the national capacity

 self-assessments funded by the GEF.
 Parties also identified challenges in implementing

 capacity-building activities, including insufficient financial and human resources, the lack of

 active stakeholder participation, the need for increasing support from key decision makers, and the

 inability to integrate climate change into national policies.

-also identifies key factors that could assist in the implementation of the framework, such as
+3/CP.10 also identifies key factors that could assist in the implementation of the framework,

 capacity-building activities, training, education and public awareness relating to climate change;